Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/The Power to Believe.md

 	- Society of the spectical
 - Why would that matter?
 Because memes denote territories.
 	- Parallels can be seen in propaganda used to indoctrinate the masses in order to uphold the idea of national boraders. aka noetic territorialisation, leading to real territorialisation.
 	- What is the significance of the message?
 Is it genuinly bringing joy to the world? or is there something insideous there.
-Intention thus matters.
+Intention matters.
-	- In the digital landscape, algorythm denotes mental boarders and groups then use memes to articulate their cultural boundaries (in multiple dimensions).
+	- In the digital landscape, algorythm denotes replication affordances (aka audience) and groups then use memes to articulate their cultural boundaries (in multiple dimensions).
 	- They are a form of diagrammatic reasoning?
 	- General memes have greater `extensionality` while specific memes have greater `intensionality`.
 The breath and depth of the audience.
+	-

 - How can memes be used with measure and appropriation?